-What Should You Do After a DUI Accident in Columbus, OH?
+What Should You Do After a DUI Accident in Columbus?

 A motor vehicle accident is a traumatic experience for anyone involved.
 It could lead to physical injury and emotional distress for the accident victim.
 This unbalanced state of mind might derail the victim and keep them from taking the proper steps.
 The wrong actions could jeopardize your personal injury claim and affect your financial compensation.

-Thus, to ensure you get maximum compensation for accident injuries and property damage, our Columbus drunk driving attorneys advise you to take these steps.
+Thus, to ensure you get maximum compensation for accident injuries and property damage, our Columbus car accident attorneys advise you to take these steps.

 Call the Police